Source: Data provided by Network for Transport and the Environment

 Maritime shipping is the world's most carbon-efficient form of transporting goods - far more efficient than road or air transport.
 Yet, the industry seeks to further improve the fuel efficiency and carbon footprint of its vessels.
 Today's container ships and vehicle carriers enable the movement of tremendous volumes of goods across the world, which has fueled global economic growth in a manner considered implausible only 50 or 60 years ago.

-It should be noted that international agreement on a comprehensive market-based system applicable to shipping across the world has proven to be very difficult.
-The primary difficulty does not lie in industry opposition to a global agreement.
-Rather, the primary challenges lie in differences concerning what standards or treaty structure is appropriate and effective, and to what countries whould the obligations and resulting costs apply to.
+Discussions at the IMO concerning the development of market-based measures applicable to marine shipping have not resulted in agreement on any market-based proposal including those proposed by WSC.
+It should be noted that international agreement on a comprehensive market-based system applicable to shipping across the world has proven to be very difficult for a variety of reasons.
+Challenges include differences among governments concerning what standards or treaty structure is appropriate and effective, and to what countries should the obligations and resulting costs apply to.
 The latter point is subject to substantial differences in viewpoint and numerous governments are engaged in protracted debate at the IMO and through the United Nations Framework Convention on Climate Change (UNFCCC) in an attempt to bridge differences on these fundamental issues.